Deyovaisio Zeefuik

 Deyovaisio Zeefuik (born 11 March 1998) is a Dutch professional footballer who plays as a right back for club Hertha BSC.

 Club career

 Ajax & Jong Ajax

 Zeefuik is a youth exponent from AFC Ajax.
 He made his professional debut at Jong Ajax on 8 August 2016 in an Eerste Divisie game against FC Emmen.

 FC Groningen

 On 30 January 2018, it was announced that Zeefuik was loaned at FC Groningen until the end of the season.
 On 18 May 2018, Zeefuik signed a three-year contract at FC Groningen, officially transferring him from Ajax.

 Hertha Berlin

 On 6 August 2020, Zeefuik transferred to Bundesliga side Hertha BSC.

 Blackburn Rovers

 On 14 January 2022, Blackburn Rovers announced the signing of Zeefuik on loan, with a view to making the deal permanent at the end of the season.

 Hellas Verona

 On 16 January 2023, Zeefuik joined Hellas Verona in Italy on loan until 30 June 2023, with an option to buy.

+International career

+Deyovaisio Zeefuik's first call-up to the Netherlands under-21 national team was announced on 9 November 2018, after already appearing in the provisional squad published on 31 October 2018.
+He was selected for the friendly against Germany U21 in Offenbach on 16 November.
+He then made his Netherlands U21 debut in the 3–0 defeat to Germany U21 on 16 November 2018.